-At the time of installation, you were assigned a personal 4-digit security or "master user" code.
-You must enter the user code when arming and disarming the system, and when performing other system functions.
+At the time of installation, you were assigned a personal 4-digit security code.
+You must enter the security code when arming and disarming the system, and when performing other system functions.
 As an additional security feature, other users who do not need to know your code can be assigned up to 6 different security codes.
 Refer to the SECURITY CODES section for procedures on adding security codes to the system.